pdestefano/FOLIO-714-standalone-nav/README.md

-This is the source for "FOLIO Developers" at [dev.folio.org](https://dev.folio.org/)
+This is the source for a FOLIO top navigation bar.

 To contribute changes, please make the changes in a new branch and submit a pull request.